 - The application process: Although no application fee is required, you will need to submit official documentation of satisfactory academic achievement in earlier academic course work translated into English.

-- Non-native speakers: You are required to submit official MET, TOEFL, or IELTS results.
+- Non-native speakers: You are required to submit official TOEFL, IELTS, MET, Duolingo, etc. results.
 For more information, please visit the exams and visas page.

 - Your admission notification: You will not be able to register until the first day of classes.
 If you are applying to a school or college outside of LSA, the counseling office for that unit can help.
 Once you’ve been admitted, you will be sent a letter of admissibility and a certificate of eligibility for an appropriate nonimmigrant visa.